splanck/vc/docs/optimization.md

    instructions or just a `return` when they are marked `inline`.
 5. **Constant folding** – evaluates arithmetic instructions whose operands are constants and replaces them with a single constant.
+6. **Loop-invariant code motion** – hoists computations whose operands do not change within a loop.
-6. **Unreachable block elimination** – removes instructions that cannot be executed from the start of the function.
+7. **Unreachable block elimination** – removes instructions that cannot be executed from the start of the function.
-7. **Dead code elimination** – removes instructions that produce values which are never used and have no side effects.
+8. **Dead code elimination** – removes instructions that produce values which are never used and have no side effects.

 Alias analysis assigns a unique identifier to every load and store.
 Named